Gov. Larry Hogan faces impeachment call from Trump-aligned Republican

 The attack from within his own party also highlights Hogan’s complicated political calculus as he weighs a 2024 bid for the White House.
 The governor’s anti-Trump comments and popularity among Maryland Democratic voters hasn’t insulated him from sharp Republican criticism, including former president Donald Trump’s characterization of Hogan as a RINO — Republican In Name Only.

 The rare impeachment effort is pushed by Del.
-Daniel L. Cox, a Republican candidate for governor who has been endorsed by Trump and previously filed an unsuccessful federal lawsuit challenging the governor’s pandemic policies.
+Daniel L. Cox, a Republican candidate for governor who has been endorsed by Trump and previously filed an unsuccessful lawsuit in federal court challenging the governor’s pandemic policies.

 Hogan spokesman Michael Ricci dismissed Cox’s actions.